abhishek1235/archetypes/README.md

 Version **5.5.0.0**

 ##Overview
-A collection of Maven archetypes for Backbase Portal created by Expert Services that can help help with initial project setup and various project customizations.
+A collection of Maven archetypes for Backbase CXP created by Expert Services that can help help with initial project setup and various project customizations.

 Archetypes are deployed to Backbase Expert Services' Maven repository at